kubernetes-retired/contrib/keepalived-vip/README.md

 There is only one caveat using this protocol: the destination must "understand" the protocol.
 Without this is not possible to read the traffic.
 To enable this feature the flag `--proxy-protocol-mode=true` is required.

-**Using this flag implies that ALL the VIP created by keepalived will use PROXY protocol**
+**Using this flag implies that HAProxy will be responsible of handling the load balancing in TCP mode**

-[HAProxy](http://haproxy.1wt.eu is used to in conjunction win Keepalived so send proxy packets.
+[HAProxy](http://haproxy.1wt.eu) is used to in conjunction win Keepalived so send proxy packets.

 Example: